 |Extra-Virgin Olive Oil||325°-375°F/165-190°C||No|

 - Air, heat, light, and age affect the quality and the shelf life of many types of edible oils, which deteriorate through oxidation.
 The oxidation process is greatly enhanced when edible oils are stored in containers that are not airtight and in areas where the oil is exposed to heat and light.
 If improperly stored, some oils can easily take on other flavors.

-- Most unrefined oils will keep for 3 to 6 months if properly stored in a cool dark place.
-The refrigerator is the best place to store unrefined oils and although most will solidify in the colder temperature, they will return to a liquid state is removed from the refrigerator one or two hours prior to use.
+- Most unrefined oils will keep for 3 to 6 months if stored correctly in a cool dark place.
+The refrigerator is the best place to store unrefined oils.
+Although most will solidify in the colder temperature, they will return to a liquid state that is removed from the refrigerator one or two hours before use.